gnclmorais/zulip-bot-kaomoji/README.md

 To use them, just write `/k <one-of-the-above-kaomojis-keyword>`.
 Example: `/k hi` will be replaced by `(￣▽￣)ノ`.

-## TODO
-- Check if is possible to access to private groups.

 ## Credits
 Thanks to (￣▽￣)ノ[@di0spyr0s](https://github.com/di0spyr0s) for the Python